msuareze/GenEpiLAC2023/Manuals/Intro_to_Linux/Intro_to_Linux.md

 **How would you see the first 10 lines of “Ssonei.txt” file?**

+Remember that you can use different commands to reach the output.
 You should see something like this:

 ```
 |Sample name|ID |Accession (run) number |Accession (sample) number|Assembly accessions|Study |Year|Country